Bullshot (film)

 Bullshot is a 1983 British comedy film, based on the stage play Bullshot Crummond.
 The play's title is a parody of the 1929 film Bulldog Drummond, the lead character having elements of Drummond and Biggles.

+It was the first of two films made by Dick Clement and Ian Le Frenais for HandMade Films, the second being Water.

 Plot

 Set in the 1930s, Bullshot follows the absurd adventures of Captain Hugh "Bullshot" Crummond, a dim-witted but overconfident British hero, as he attempts to rescue Professor Fenton and stop the evil Count Otto von Bruno and Lenya von Bruno from stealing a secret energy formula.
 A parody of vintage adventure serials, the film features exaggerated heroics, slapstick comedy, and spoofed melodrama.
 Crummond ultimately defeats the villains and saves the day with the help of Rosemary Fenton.